 As Chinnock said in her complaint, the controversy is quite simple and easy to resolve.
 "Defendants claim that they own certain student loans under which [Chinnock] is indebted to them, and [Chinnock] denies that defendants own such loans."

 This case is reminiscent of the old robo-signing scandal during the home-mortgage crisis about ten years ago.
-Investors bought pools of home mortgages which were on the verge of default; but when the investors tried to foreclose on the homes, they couldn't prove they owned the underlying debt.
+Investors bought pools of home mortgages that were on the verge of default; but when the investors tried to foreclose on the homes, they couldn't prove they owned the underlying debt.

 Apparently, Navient is in the business of packaging student loans into asset-backed securities and marketing them to investors.
 A lot of these student loans are going into default, but the buyers of those packaged loans are sometimes unable to show they have an ownership interest in the debt.